★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

 For the first time in the Monster Hunter series, dogs can now be hunting companions!
-They are called Palamutes and are a new type of Buddy in Monster Hunter Rise (MH Rise) for the Nintendo Switch.
-Read on to learn about the Palamute, how to ride and drift with the Palamute, its roles in battle, and its equipment.
+They are called Palamutes and are a new type of Buddy in Monster Hunter Rise (MH Rise): Sunbreak.
+Read on to learn about Palamutes, how to ride and drift with them, their roles in battle, and their equipment.

 List of Contents

-By holding the ZL button while the Palamute is dashing, you'll enter the Drifting state.
-Tilt the control stick until a cloud of dust appears on the ground, then let go of ZL to unleash a speed boost that will help cover the ground faster than ever.
+By holding the zL button (Shift button on PC) while the Palamute is dashing, you'll enter the Drifting state.
+Tilt the control stick until a cloud of dust appears on the ground, then let go of zL (or Shift) to unleash a speed boost that will help cover ground faster than ever.

 The direction you point the control stick isn't important, and it's not necessary to wait for a sharp corner to get a boost – simply tilting the control stick forward and using the drift to boost ahead on a straight path works just fine.